seanednd/The-Sins-of-Ha-sana/artificer-flavor.md

 - Enlarge/Reduce
 	- Use a lenses that alters the size of an object depending on the viewer's perspective/lenses magnification.
 - Heat Metal
-	- A superheated metal bolt of slag that can be fired from a crossbow
+	- A superheated metal bolt of slag that wraps around objects that can be fired from a crossbow
 - Invisibility
 	- Use a spray can of mercury looking substance
 - Lesser Restoration